Golden (Huntrix song): Background and release

 "Golden" was performed live in full for the first time by Ejae, Nuna, and Rei Ami on The Tonight Show Starring Jimmy Fallon on October 7, 2025.
-A few days prior, on October 4, an abbreviated version was performed live for the first time on the Saturday Night Live season 51 premiere as part of a sketch in which host Bad Bunny's character expressed his love for the movie.
+A few days earlier, on October 4, an abbreviated version was performed live for the first time on the Saturday Night Live season 51 premiere as part of a sketch in which host Bad Bunny's character expressed his love for the movie.
+On January 8, 2026, Ejae, Nuna, and Rei Ami performed on Jimmy Kimmel Live! with the debut of a new symphonic version of "Golden".
+This version, "Golden (Glowin' Version)", was released the following day.
+In January 2026, it was announced that "Golden" would be one of two live musical performances at the 98th Academy Awards (March 2026), following its nomination for the Academy Award for Best Original Song.
+In January 2026, the song’s official lyric video achieved 1 billion views on YouTube.

 Lyrics and composition

-Within the narrative of KPop Demon Hunters, "Golden" is the latest musical release by Huntr/x, intended by them as a means of bringing about the "Golden Honmoon", a permanent magical barrier against the demons that Huntr/x fight.
-The song's sequence in the film additionally serves to reveal to the audience that Rumi is secretly half-demon.
-Ian Eisendrath, executive producer for the soundtrack album, described "Golden" as an "I Want" song in traditional musical film structure, as it explores the characters' purpose while also dwelling on Rumi's inner thoughts, resulting in the change during the song's bridge of an "inspirational pop" to a slightly darker "sotto voce".
-Eisendrath explained that they initially "had five to six songs written for that slot" but kept developing "until it was the right energy.
+Within the narrative of KPop Demon Hunters, "Golden" is the latest musical release by Huntrix, intended to bring about the "Golden Honmoon", a permanent magical barrier against the demons that Huntrix fight.
+As the song plays in the film, the audience learns that Rumi is secretly half-demon.
+Ian Eisendrath, executive producer for the soundtrack album, described "Golden" as an "I Want" song that explores the characters' purpose while also dwelling on Rumi's inner thoughts during the song's bridge, which shifts from "inspirational pop" to a slightly darker "sotto voce".
+The Chosun Daily wrote that "while over 90% of the lyrics are in English, key moments feature Korean words such as 'eoduwajin' ('darkened') and 'yeongwonhi ggaejil su eomneun' ('unbreakable forever'), preserving its K-pop identity".

+Eisendrath said that they initially "had five to six songs written for that slot" but kept developing "until it was the right energy.
 The directors are tough customers, in the best possible way, and they had a real vision for what this needed to be".
+The song had the working title "Gold" during production.
+According to Danny Chung, who worked and performed on the film's soundtrack, "Golden" was "the last [song] to be really locked in".
+It went "through a few iterations of production, meaning the instrumental changed a few times before it landed where it would be."
 The song was co-written by Ejae and Mark Sonnenblick "under the guidance" of Eisendrath.
-The Chosun Daily highlighted that "while over 90% of the lyrics are in English, key moments feature Korean words such as 'eoduwajin' ('darkened') and 'yeongwonhi ggaejil su eomneun' ('unbreakable forever'), preserving its K-pop identity".